firmwaremodules/iotfirmware/README.md

 # IoT Firmware

 Secure, scalable and low-power firmware for the Internet of *Things*.
-These firmware reference designs are easy to use and ready to work with popular development platforms for ARM Cortex-M MCUs.
+These firmware reference design binaries are easy to use and ready to work with popular development platforms for ARM Cortex-M MCUs.

 ## Supported Development Platforms